NFL Franchise Tag Extensions: Deadline, Players to Watch, More

-NFL franchise tag extensions: Deadline, players to watch, more originally appeared on NBC Sports Chicago
+NFL franchise tag extensions: Deadline, players to watch, more originally appeared on NBC Sports Washington

 Before on-field activities actually begin at training camp, there’s one more offseason date to pass: the franchise tag extension deadline.